purzelrakete/bandit/README.md

 Bandit includes the facility to simulate and plot experiemnts.
 You should run your own simulations before putting experiments into production.
 See `mc.go` for details.
-Too plot the provided simulations, run $GOPATH/bin/plot.
+Too plot the provided simulations, build the project by running `make`, then run bandit-plot.

 Here's an example plot: